Bringing the Three Lines of Defense to Life

 – Colin, Team Manager

-When the campaign wrapped, I worked with our strategic analyst to pull a simple picture of how it had landed for employees.
+When the campaign wrapped, I worked with our strategic analyst to build a clear picture of how it landed and what it suggested for ongoing reinforcement.

 Direction for reinforcement

-I summarized these patterns for the stakeholder team and highlighted specific areas to reinforce so the campaign would serve as a starting point for ongoing risk conversations rather than a one-time event.
+I summarized patterns for the stakeholder team and highlighted specific areas to reinforce, so the campaign could be a starting point for ongoing risk conversations rather than a one-time event.

 Sustained participation